Hello Alfred and Lyman Parents!

-I am married, have two adventurous daughters, aged 12 and 7, 2 Guinea Pigs: Oreo and Lemon and a silly German Shepherd named Cruiser.
+I am married, have two adventurous daughters, aged 13 and 8, 2 Guinea Pigs: Oreo and Lemon and two curious kitties named Maui and Tully.
 As a family we enjoy most all things outdoors: camping, hiking, fishing, kayaking, swimming, boogie boarding, skiing and snowboarding and more.
 I also look forward to curling up by myself with a good book (even better if it's at the beach, in a tent or around a campfire!!) and of course reading aloud as a family.